Donegal Group Inc. Announces Release Date for First Quarter 2023 Results

-/EIN News/ -- MARIETTA, Pa., March 28, 2023 (GLOBE NEWSWIRE) -- Donegal Group Inc. (NASDAQ:DGICA) and (NASDAQ:DGICB) announced today that it plans to release its results for first quarter ended March 31, 2023 on Thursday, April 27, 2023, before the opening of regular trading on the NASDAQ Stock Market.
+MARIETTA, Pa., March 28, 2023 (GLOBE NEWSWIRE) -- Donegal Group Inc. DGICA and DGICB announced today that it plans to release its results for first quarter ended March 31, 2023 on Thursday, April 27, 2023, before the opening of regular trading on the NASDAQ Stock Market.
 The Company will provide a supplemental investor presentation in the Investors section of its website at investors.donegalgroup.com, concurrently with its earnings press release.

 At approximately 8:30 am ET on Thursday, April 27, 2023, the Company will make available in the Investors section of its website a pre-recorded audio webcast featuring management commentary by Kevin Burke, President and Chief Executive Officer; Jeffrey Miller, Executive Vice President and Chief Financial Officer; and select members of the senior management team.
 A pre-recorded question and answer session will follow formal remarks by management.
 Questions for consideration should be submitted via e-mail to investors@donegalgroup.com by 5:00 pm ET on Thursday, April 20, 2023.